flare-foundation/docs/docs/infra/attestation-provider.md

 ### Node Setup

-The first step is to set up nodes for each supported network, that the attestation provider suite can then use to make attestations.
+The first step is to set up a node for each supported network, which the attestation provider suite can then use to make attestations.

 The supported chains at the moment are the following: